 Lana Bergman, 70-years old, was fatally attacked by four pit bulls in Joshua Tree.

-UPDATE 02/17/19: A month after 70-year old Lana Bergman was killed by four pit bulls, serious questions remain unanswered.
+A month after 70-year old Lana Bergman was mauled to death by four pit bulls, serious questions remain unanswered.
 The dogs belong to Stephanie Johnston and her husband.
 The couple and their four children live in a converted school bus with the dogs.
-Two weeks before the fatal mauling, the family parked their bus on Bergman’s property and began living there.
+Two weeks before the deadly mauling, the family parked their bus on Bergman’s property and began living there.
 Bergman also had a roommate, Joe Fairbanks, who is apparently "best friends" with Johnston’s husband.

 Bergman had agreed the couple could stay for a few days, but a few days dragged into weeks.
 Bergman essentially had to evict them.